-Background: Alex Spurrier is a senior analyst with Bellwether Education Partners in the Policy and Evaluation practice area.
-Prior to joining Bellwether in March 2019, Alex worked as a senior data scientist at the Kentucky Center for Statistics, conducting research and working with partners from early childhood, K-12, post-secondary, and workforce organizations to help them utilize longitudinal data for program improvement.
+Background: Alex Spurrier is an associate partner with Bellwether in the Policy and Evaluation practice area.
+Prior to joining Bellwether in March 2019, Alex worked as a senior data scientist at the Kentucky Center for Statistics, conducting research and working with partners from early childhood, K-12, postsecondary, and workforce organizations to help them utilize longitudinal data for program improvement.

-Alex holds a master’s degree in public policy from Trinity College in Hartford, CT and a bachelor’s degree in economics from Bethel University in St. Paul, MN.
+Alex holds a master’s in public policy from Trinity College and a bachelor’s degree in economics from Bethel University.

 Why I do this work: Every child deserves access to an excellent education.
 I was fortunate to have attended excellent public schools, but that’s not the case for millions of students across the country.
 I’ve dedicated my career to improving education policy so that more children have the opportunity to reach their full potential.

 Experience at Bellwether: Quantitative and Qualitative Analysis; Data Collection and Analysis; Policy Research and Analysis; Writing; Research; Project Management; CMO/Charter School Operators; District Schools; Foundations; Think Tanks; Advocacy Organizations

 Client segments served: CMO/Charter Schools; State Education Agencies; Foundations and Grantees; Nonprofit Organizations; Policy Organizations; Advocacy Groups